microsoft/coe-starter-kit/coe-cli/docs/aa4am/admin-install.md

 # Overview

-To complete the initial steps to install of an Advanced Makers deployment you wil need to complete the administrative tasks.
+To complete the initial steps of an AA4AM deployment you will need to complete the administrative tasks.
 Once this is done Advances Makers can create and register development environments.

 ![ALM Accelerator for Advanced Makers Install Overview](./aa4am-install-overview.svg)